Banbury Food Bank is an initiative run by Christians in Banbury with The Peoples Church taking the lead under the charity Trussell Trust.

 St Francis Church – Thursday

-If you would like to donate food (or toiletries and house cleaning products which are offered free to clients) please give to Peter Goode or Helen Madeiros.
+If you would like to donate food (or toiletries and house cleaning products which are offered free to clients) you can do so through Banbury Community Church members, Peter Goode or Helen Madeiros.

 WHERE & WHEN